 Houses are advertised 4-8 weeks before they are available

-There is a University of London Housing Fair which takes place on the 05 May 2017.
-A mix of university managed properties and accredited private rented properties will also be made available online if you are unable to attend.
+There is a University of London Housing Fair which takes place on the 03 May 2019.
+A mix of university managed properties and accredited private rented properties will also be made available online at University of London Housing Services if you are unable to attend.

 Makes sure to read through the information presented to you in this section it can make the challenge of finding the right place to live easier.